Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 - API calls can be made to request info on available car types, driver location expressed in geo-coordinates, time estimates, estimated prices, user account history and activity.

-- Uber has always been serious about growth, API affiliate program gives 3rd party app developers $5 for every new customer. https://techcrunch.com/2015/12/02/uber-ride-request-button/ (Since 2015)
+- Uber has always been serious about GROWTH, API affiliate program gives 3rd party app developers $5 for every new customer. https://techcrunch.com/2015/12/02/uber-ride-request-button/ (Since 2015)

 EXAMPLES of Uber API